MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/freefile-function.md

 ## Syntax

 **FreeFile** [ **(**_rangenumber_**)** ]
-The optional  _rangenumber_ argument is a[Variant](../../Glossary/vbe-glossary.md#variant-data-type) that specifies the range from which the next free file number is to be returned.
+The optional  _rangenumber_ argument is a [Variant](../../Glossary/vbe-glossary.md#variant-data-type) that specifies the range from which the next free file number is to be returned.
 Specify a 0 (default) to return a file number in the range 1 - 255, inclusive.
 Specify a 1 to return a file number in the range 256 - 511.

 ## Remarks